remidefleurian/website/content/about.md

 Guest lectures for **Research Methods** and **Music Perception and Cognition** postgraduate modules at QMUL:
 * Music and emotion
-* Linear modelling using R
+* Linear modeling using R
 * Inferential statistics using R
 * Statistical programming using R
 * Typesetting with LaTeX